sulheim/metabolite-release/README.md

 - 2_keio_strains_screening: Selection of KO strains and analyses of experimental data
 - 9_other: Div notebooks used in this project

+## Code
+- Matlab: Convert matlab files from Paczia et al. 2012 to csv-files
+- isolate_sequencing: Processing and analyses of whole genome sequencing of selected isolate
+- meta_sequencing: Processing and analyses of metagenome sequencing of chemostat samples

 ## Models
 This folder contains the original and modified genome-scale metabolic models used in this project.
 This include the following species:
 - _E. coli_